 Inside the Arab Baths

-In the hot bath room, you might notice that there is a double floor for heated water and round windows for the steam to escape and natural light to enter.
+In the hot bath room, you might notice that there is a double floor for heated water.
+The round windows let natural light enter but also allow the steam to escape.

-While you can’t partake in the centuries old bath ritual, you can find a peaceful moment of rest and relaxation in the lush garden.
+While you can’t partake in the centuries old bath ritual, you can find a peaceful moment of rest and relaxation in the lush garden making this one of the best things to do in Palma de Mallorca.

 Art for you to bring home from Fine Art America.